christophe-pouzat/zenodo-locust-datasets-analysis/README.md

 Feel free to critisize the procedure and its results.
 If you manage to improve it, be cool and let me know!

+## Spike trains format

+The spike trains in directory `locustXXX_spike_trains` are stored in ASCII format with one spike time (in seconds) per line.
+They are named `locustXXX_StimID_tetY_uZ.txt`, where `XXX` gives the experiment data and `Y` the tetrode label, `StimID` is a stimulation identifier (more precisely a `group` name in the `HDF5` data file) and `Z` is the unit number.
+When several trials, like say 25 stimulation with citronelal, were recorded, the successive trials will be found one after the other and time 0 is defined as the start of the acquisition of the first trial.